Share On Social!

 Conclusions and Recommendations

-To eliminate cancer disparities in Latinx populations, the 2022 Advancing the Science of Cancer in Latinos conference brought together researchers, scientists, physicians, healthcare professionals, patient advocates, and students from across the US and Latin America.
-These presenters shared research advancements, identified gaps, developed actionable goals, updated clinical best practices, described effective community interventions, and detailed professional training programs aimed at addressing inequity.
+To eliminate cancer differences in Latino populations, the 2022 Advancing the Science of Cancer in Latinos conference brought together researchers, scientists, physicians, healthcare professionals, patient supporters, and students from across the US and Latin America.
+These presenters shared research advancements, identified gaps, developed actionable goals, updated clinical best practices, described effective community interventions, and detailed professional training programs aimed at addressing differences.
 In the process, most of the speakers made recommendations, either specific to their field of study or more broadly.
 The following are some key recommendations abstracted from their conference presentations.

 About the Authors